FAA Publishes 1,400 5G NOTAMs

 Key Takeaways:

-• The FAA has published over 1,400 Notices to Air Missions (NOTAMs) warning of potential radar altimeter disruptions from Verizon and AT&T's upcoming 5G C-Band networks.
+• The FAA has issued over 1,400 NOTAMs concerning potential radar altimeter disruptions from the upcoming 5G C-Band wireless broadband networks, set to go into effect on January 19.

-• These NOTAMs, effective January 19, prohibit critical flight operations reliant on radar altimeter data, including autoland, HUD/EFVS to touchdown, and specific helicopter maneuvers.
+• These NOTAMs prohibit flight operations relying on radar altimeter data, such as autoland, HUD/EFVS to touchdown, and specific helicopter maneuvers, unless an approved alternate method of compliance is in place.

 See a mistake?
 Contact us.